-After the Occupational Safety and Health Act was passed in 1970, the number of workplace hazards have been reduced.
+After the Occupational Safety and Health Act (OSHA) was passed in 1970, the number of workplace hazards have been reduced.
 When work-related threats are kept in check, employees are less likely to be hurt.
-The mix of OSHA, improvements for safety equipment, and increased monitoring of workplace environments has led to much safer workplaces today.
+The mix of OSHA, improvements for safety equipment, and increased monitoring of work environments has led to much safer workplaces today.
 Even so, more efforts need to be made to counter the hundreds of thousands of electrocutions, slip and fall accidents, chemical burns, and scaffolding accidents, as well as injuries sustained from falling objects, flying debris, and defective machinery that still occur every year.
 Many of these hazards result in serious injuries.

 However, workplace safety is an ever-growing industry.